pulibrary/drds-handbook-deprecated/work_cycles.md

 ## Communication

 Our team communicates primarily over slack.
 This allows us to quickly and easily reach out to one another and to product owners and other stakeholders.
 While writing code often happens individually, software development is a highly collaborative activity.
-Knowledge about our applications, systems, interfaces, users, and use cases are distributed throughout our team and other teams.
+Knowledge about our applications, systems, interfaces, users, and use cases are distributed throughout our team and other teams (such as the Enterprise and User Services team, the Operations team, our product owners who come from many other departments, and the users of our applications).

 We use github as outlined above to record use cases, progress on work, and decisions that impact the work on a particular issue.